Critical and strategic raw materials

 How to read the map

-Each circle shows the total production of various critical minerals and metals for each country, calculated as percentage by weight.
-The percentages show the share of world production for a certain substance (the total areas of the pie charts for a certain substance together make up 100 percent, again based on weight).
-For example, Brazil produces 92 percent of the world's niobium.
-The map also shows that China completely dominates the global production of critical raw materials even if they do not produce all of these.
-Note that this map applies only to critical metals and minerals.
-Thus, for example, Sweden is not included, otherwise a major producer within the EU of iron ore, precious metals and base metals.
+Each circle shows estimates of each country's average production of various critical minerals and metals between the years 2016 and 2020, calculated on a percentage by weight basis.
+Production refers to primary production, which in most cases corresponds to ore or concentrate.
+In some cases, the metal content of some form of refined product is instead reported due to a lack of reliable statistics.
+The percentages printed for the various materials show its share of world production (the combined areas of the "pie pieces" for a particular raw material add up to 100 percent, still based on weight).
+For example, Brazil accounts for 92 percent of the world's production of niobium.
+The map shows, among other things, that China completely dominates the total production, even if they do not produce all critical raw materials.
+Please note that this map applies to critical and strategic raw materials.
+That is why, for example, Sweden is not included, which is otherwise a major producer within the EU of iron ore, precious metals and base metals.

 Source: SCRREEN2/EU.